New York Renaissance: Early years

 The Rens were one of the dominant basketball teams of the 1920s and 1930s.
 They were originally known as the Spartan Braves, the basketball team of the Spartan Field Club, a Manhattan-based multi-sport amateur athletic organization whose initial focus was cricket.
 The Rens played their first game on November 3, 1923, winning against the Collegiate Five, an all-white team.
 Interracial games featured regularly on their schedule, drawing the largest crowds.
 In its first years, the team strove to beat the Original Celtics, the dominant white team of the time, and claim the title of world champions.
 In their fifth encounter, the Rens did so for the first time, on December 20, 1925, winning 37 to 30.
 During the 1932–33 regular season, the Rens compiled a record of 120–8 (six of those losses came at the hands of the Celtics, whom the Rens did beat eight times).
-During that season, the Rens won 88 consecutive games, a mark that has never been matched by a professional basketball team.
+During that season, the Rens won 88 consecutive games before eventually losing to the Original Celtics, which was a mark that has never been matched by a professional basketball team.
 In 1939, the Rens won the first professional basketball championship, when they beat the Oshkosh All-Stars, a white team, 34–25, in the World Professional Basketball Tournament in Chicago.

 The team compiled a 2,588–529 record from 1923 to 1948.
+The team's manager, Eric Illidge, would point out that the reason for their long-term success as a franchise (even as a colored team that was dealing with the typical racial segregation in the United States from that period of time) was that they wouldn't let anyone deny them the right to make a living, even in the areas where such segregation were at their strongest at that point in time.
 Important players on the Rens roster included Clarence "Fats" Jenkins, Pappy Ricks, Eyre Saitch, Bill Yancey, "Wee" Willie Smith, Charles "Tarzan" Cooper, Zack Clayton, John Isaacs, Dolly King, Pop Gates, and Nat Clifton.
 In 1936, the Renaissance became the first top-level team to sign a four-year African American college star, David "Big Dave" DeJernett of Indiana Central.